-The Commission’s Agency Disclosure Brochure contains more information.
+The Commission’s Agency Disclosure Brochure available on the Library page of the website contains more information.

 Consumers can utilize the Commission’s License Lookup application to ensure an agent or brokerage are licensed to practice real estate in Idaho.
 Additionally, consumers can see any formal disciplinary actions taken against an agent within the last five years.

-A Verified Complaint form is available on the Idaho Real Estate Commission’s website.
+A Verified Complaint Form (REE-004) is available on the Forms page of the website.
 This form should be filled out in its entirety and a detailed narrative included with the complaint.
 Any supporting documents should also be included with the complaint as well as contact information for the person filing the complaint.
 You may wish to contact the Idaho Real Estate Commission prior to filing your complaint should you have any questions.

 Please note: The Idaho Real Estate Commission regulates real estate brokerage activity and real estate licensees in the State of Idaho.
 The Commission’s jurisdiction extends only to potential disciplinary actions involving violations of the Idaho Real Estate License Law and Administrative Rules (Idaho Code Title 54, Chapter 20 and IDAPA 33, Title 1, Chapter 1).

 Consumer complaints alleging licensee misconduct must be submitted in writing to the Commission.
-Complaint allegations that, if true, would constitute a violation of the License Laws, will be investigated by Commission Staff (“Staff”).
-The Staff may also initiate an investigation upon information received by the Executive Director.
-The fact that Staff is conducting an investigation does not mean that Staff is seeking to take action against a licensee.
-The Staff will pursue disciplinary action only if warranted by the facts revealed through the completed investigation, and even then, only after the Commission members have determined that such facts are sufficient to support the filing of an Administrative Complaint.
-In the event the facts are determined to be insufficient, the Staff will issue a letter of “no action” and matter will be closed.
+Complaint allegations that, if true, would constitute a violation of the License Laws, will be investigated by Commission staff.
+The staff may also initiate an investigation upon information received by the Executive Officer.
+The fact that staff is conducting an investigation does not mean that staff is seeking to take action against a licensee.
+The staff will pursue disciplinary action only if warranted by the facts revealed through the completed investigation, and even then, only after the Commission members have determined that such facts are sufficient to support the filing of an Administrative Complaint.
+In the event the facts are determined to be insufficient, the staff will issue a letter of “no action” and matter will be closed.

 At the onset of the investigation, the Commission investigator writes to the licensee being investigated, informing him or her of the complaint or information received, and requesting that the licensee respond to the allegations in writing.
 In addition, the licensee may be asked to provide a written response to specific questions posed by the investigator, or to provide documents or other information.
 After receiving the licensee’s written responses, the investigator may request a meeting with the licensee and may direct the licensee to bring additional documents.
 Typically, the documents requested are those related to a real estate transaction and are normally kept in the licensee’s office.
 In some instances, it may be necessary for the investigator to remove original documents to another location for copying.
 Where this occurs, the licensee may request a receipt describing the originals taken and indicating when they will be returned.